CONGREGATE – Building Renovation and Renewable Energy Cooperatives

 • Three municipalities agreed to set up energy communities after carrying out detailed feasibility studies as part of the CONGREGATE project.

 • In Bulgaria, a communication strategy was developed to support building renovation programs.
-CONGREGATE coordinator EnEffect, with the support of the established communication agency INTERIMAGE, was invited to the Ministry of Regional Development and Public Works to present the strategy and subsequently organize public events.
+CONGREGATE coordinator EnEffect, with the support of the established communication agency INTERIMAGE, was invited to the Ministry of Regional Development and Public Works to present the strategy and subsequently organise public events.

 • In cooperation with SEVEn (implementation partner), the Czech Chamber for Renewable Energy proposed amendments to the Energy Act to align it with the RED II and EMD directives.
 This proposal outlines the rights and obligations of energy communities and the principles for sharing electricity within these communities.
 The law with the proposed amendments will come into force on January 1, 2024.
 All this finally gives consumers a real opportunity to form energy communities in multi-family buildings.

-Last update: February 2025
+Last update: May 2025

 More about this project